 ELVA is our primary school teacher training approach supporting teachers in using the visual arts in developing student social and emotional learning competencies.
 This innovative approach is evidence based, incorporating visual arts and mental health for primary school students.
 Find out more here.

 The Centre also runs professional development sessions and workshops for VCE teachers of psychology, health and human development, art and studio arts to help them develop a safe and creative approach to teaching mental health.

-If you are interested in any of the programs or wish to discuss the idea of tailoring a program to your needs, please contact the Education Manager at: firstname.lastname@example.org or contact us using the form below.
+If you are interested in any of the programs or wish to discuss the idea of tailoring a program to your needs, please contact the Education Manager at: firstname.lastname@example.org.